brightway-lca/brightway2/docs/installation.rst

 	sudo pip-2.7 install brightway2

 Unfortunately, the Brightway2 scripts aren't in our ``PATH`` environment variable yet.
-Fix this by adding the following line to file ``.profile`` in your home directory, and then start a new terminal window:
+Fix this by adding the following line to the end of the ``.profile`` file in your home directory, and then start a new terminal window:

 .. code-block:: bash